 Hola!
 What’s the first thing that comes to mind when you think of Mexico?

 Yes, the country has mountains, rainforests, yawning canyons and charming colonial cities.
-But its beautiful beaches are what you might think of first.
+But it’s most often associated with its beautiful beaches.

 With 5,800 miles of coastline spanning the Gulf of Mexico, the Caribbean Sea, the Pacific Ocean and the Sea of Cortez, there’s more than enough sand to squish your toes into!